Seahawks want to get Quandre Diggs back, coach Pete Carroll says

 Carroll did not confirm any specifics of Diggs’ surgery but reiterated optimism that the injury shouldn’t affect Diggs’ availability next season.

 “This injury is not going to be one that’s going to keep him from playing,’’ Carroll said.
 “We’ve just got to go through it.
-And it’s unfortunate it’s really difficult offseason for him for the first three, four months and all that.
+And it’s unfortunate it’s a really difficult offseason for him for the first three, four months and all that.
 But he’ll get back and get going, and we’d love to have him with us.’’

 Carroll said he hadn’t talked to Diggs about his future, but said “it should be implicit’’ that the team wants him to return.